Skip to navigation Skip to content Skip to subnav

 (iv) any person engaged by the State under retainer or special agreement.

-(13) “Wages” includes bonuses and the market value of board, lodging, fuel, and other advantages that can be estimated in money and that the employee receives from the employer as a part of his or her remuneration; but does not include any sum paid by the employer to his or her employee to cover any special expenses entailed on the employee by the nature of his or her employment.
+(13) “Wages” includes bonuses and the market value of board, lodging, fuel, and other advantages that can be estimated in money and that the employee receives from the employer as a part of the employee’s remuneration, but does not include any sum paid by the employer to the employee to cover any special expenses entailed on the employee by the nature of the employment.

 (A) An individual whose employment is of casual nature, and not for the purpose of the employer’s trade or business.